SegoCode/AutoWall/src/VideosHere/README.txt

-Videos here, supported formats;
-			- .avi
-			- .mp4
-			- .mov
-			- .gif
-			- .mkv
-			- .webm

-*You can insert absolute file paths in to the text area and try new video formats (Set on windows startup work for others formats)
+The videos will open in this folder by default.
+To set a video as wallpaper, drag it into this folder.
+You can also insert absolute file paths into the text area to try new video formats.
+Please note that setting videos to play on Windows startup may not work for all formats.
+Please check the mpv configuration.